Energinet-DataHub/opengeh-wholesale/README.md

 The source code of the repository is provided as-is.
 We currently do not accept contributions or forks from outside the project driving the current development.

-For people on the project please read the internal documentation (Confluence) for details on how to contribute or integrate with the subsystem.
+For people on the project please read the internal documentation (Confluence) for details on how to contribute or integrate with the subsystem

 ## C4 Diagrams of the Subsystem